 Gifted collections become the property of the University Libraries and as such, the Libraries reserve the right to determine retention, location, circulation, and all other considerations relating to use or disposition.

-For more information about donating materials to the Libraries, contact:
+For more information about gifts in kind, contact:

 If you are interested in providing a financial gift to the Libraries, see Giving to the Libraries.